 Canada: “Le Cellier” Wild Mushroom Beef Filet Mignon with Truffle Butter Sauce

-Before we visited the 2012 Food & Wine Festival, we heard that this was the most popular item.
+We have heard people rave about this, and it’s regularly cited as the best/most popular item.
 My guess is that’s because of the “Le Cellier” name attached, as people seem to love that overrated restaurant.
-This ended up being the worst thing we tried in 2012, and based upon the reactions of others, it sounds like this is a very hit or miss item (from the perspectives of size, amount of sauce, and meat quality).
+This ended up being the worst thing we tried a couple years ago, and based upon the reactions of others, it sounds like this is a very hit or miss item (from the perspectives of size, amount of sauce, and meat quality).
 For something this expensive, it shouldn’t vary this much in quality.
 We won’t be trying it a second chance.
 Order at your own risk.

 Scandinavia: Taste of Scandinavia: Cured Salmon, Herring, and Shrimp Salad – TOP PICK